sergiovision/FinCore/README.md

 1. Metatrader 5 Terminal
 2. Optionally MySQL Server version 5 or later.
+3. .NET Core 8
+4. Framework 4.8 (for dlls in Metatrader5) should be installed

 SQLite database located in `/DB` folder.
 By default SQLite DB file used, but MySQL also supported, you can switch to MySQL in `/FinCore/appSettings.json` file.